FrancoisPog/Symfony-Boilerplate/README.md

 _In this repository, we use my personal registry `docker.francois.poguet.com`, adapt it to use yours_.

 ## Configuration before use

-### Copy sample files
+### Override environment files

-Some files in the repository are examples and you must copy them to have an instance locally, suitable for your environment.
-The `.env` and the `.env.test` (an override version for testing) must be created from the `.env.sample` and `.env.test.sample`.
-Same thing for the `docker-compose.yml` file, which must be created from the `docker-compose.sample.yml` file.
-_Make sure you copy them and don't rename them, to leave them versioned in the repository._
+The `.env` and `docker-compose.yml` files are for the local development environment, so you can replace them to suit your local needs, with the `.env.local` and` docker-compose.override files .yml`.

 ### Build Docker images